-Annual lease payment for Calamba plant for fiscal year 2012 amounted to ₱53 million.
-Lease contract is renewable annually.
-Land in Taytay, Teresa and Antipolo, Rizal, where farm's facilities are located, are owned by an affiliate and are rent-free.
+Annual lease payment for rent facilities amounted to ₱71 million for fiscal 2013.
+Lease contracts are renewable annually.
+Land in Taytay, Rizal, where farm's facilities are located, is owned by an affiliate and is rent-free.

 Item 3.
 Legal Proceedings